 The continuing wars, terrorism, political hi-jinks, and the deteriorating environment have only reinforced his early perspective and provide a never ending supply of subject matter to work with.
 In spite of the disturbing nature of his topics, Bryan always manages to portray them in a humorous and seductive fashion.

-Although most known for his political work savaging the Bush administration, Bryan also directs many of his efforts inward, producing work from the imagination.
+Although most known for his political work savaging the Trump and Bush administrations, Bryan also directs many of his efforts inward, producing work from the imagination.
 At first impression, this surreal and whimsical work seems just for fun but usually contains underlying symbolic comment about life in these times and human nature in general.

 Bryan has exhibited his work throughout the US, Canada, Europe and Japan.
 His work appears on numerous satirical and political web sites across the US and internationally.
 It has also been featured as illustration and cover art for publications, including Juxtapoz and Adbusters magazines.

-Bryan has lived on the Central Coast of California for the past 37 years and tries to paint and surf as much as possible.
-He has a son, a daughter, three granddaughters, a grandson and a grateful attitude.
+Bryan has lived on the Central Coast of California for the past 44 years and tries to paint and surf as much as possible.
+He has a son, a daughter, four granddaughters, a grandson and a grateful attitude.